Jenna Haze: Career

-In 2006 she also started performing in striptease shows, represented by the agency Lee Network.
-The first achievement in her feature dancing career was a nomination for Best Feature Entertainer at the 2007 Night Moves Awards.
 Her film work was also rewarded in 2007, with AVN Awards for Best Oral Sex Scene (Video) and Best Group Sex Scene (Video), as well as a nomination for Female Performer of the Year.

 In April 2007, Jenna Haze Oil Orgy became the first adult movie to be released on three high definition formats, Blu-ray, HD DVD and DVD-WMV.
-Meanwhile, in the same month, her official website was launched by Premium Multimedia.

 In January 2008, her scene with Manuel Ferrara in Evil Anal 2 won the AVN Award for Best Couples Sex Scene (Video).
 In August 2008, Haze achieved the first feature dancing award of her career winning Adult Movie Entertainer of the Year in the 11th annual Adult Nightclub and Exotic Dancer Awards.
 On January 10, 2009, Haze and Belladonna hosted the 2009 AVN Awards, and Haze won Female Performer of the Year.

 In 2010, Complex ranked Haze sixteenth on their list of "The 50 Prettiest Porn Stars of All Time" and fifth on their list of "The 10 Hottest Orange County Women."
 Complex also ranked her twentieth on their list of "The Top 100 Hottest Porn Stars (Right Now)" in 2011.
 She was also placed on CNBC's yearly list of "The Dirty Dozen: Porn's Most Popular Stars" in 2011 and 2012.

 On February 7, 2012, Haze announced her retirement from performing via a homemade YouTube video, followed by a press release.
 She revealed that she had not shot a scene since April 2011, but she would possibly continue to direct and produce.

 Jennaration X Studios

 In 2009, Haze launched her own production company, Jennaration X Studios, headed by Haze and distributed through Jules Jordan Video.
 Haze is directing and performing in her production films.

-Jennaration X's debut film, Cum-Spoiled Sluts, (featuring scenes with Haze, Johnny Sins, Nikki Rhodes and James Deen) was released March 23, 2009, followed by Anal Academics which was released July 6, 2009.